virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
+where

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determines containers on which the action should be executed.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for which the action should be executed.
 One of these parameters is required.
 See [Selecting containers for your actions](#selecting-containers-for-your-actions).
-- `commands` - a set of commands that gets executed.
+- `commands` - a set of commands that are executed.
 Its value is wrapped by the underlying Cloud Scripting executor via **echo cmd | base64 -d | su user**.
     Where:
-    - **cmd** equals a Base64 encoded string: **yes | (cmd1;cmd2)**.
+    - **cmd** equals to a Base64 encoded string: **yes | (cmd1;cmd2)**.
-        It means that if your commands requires interactive input, by default the Cloud Scripting executor will always try to give a positive answer using **yes** utility.
+        It means that if your commands require interactive input, by default the Cloud Scripting executor will always try to give a positive answer using **yes** utility.
     - **user** - default system user with restricted permissions.
-- `sayYes` - optional parameter that enables or disables using of **yes** utility.
-Defaults to: **true**.
+- `sayYes` - optional parameter that enables or disables the usage of **yes** utility.
+The default value is: **true**.

-While accessing containers via **executeShellCommands**, a user receives all required permissions and additionally can manage the main services with sudo commands of the following kind (and others):
+While accessing containers via **executeShellCommands**, a user receives all the required permissions and additionally can manage the main services with sudo commands of the following kinds (and others):

 ```no-highlight
 sudo /etc/init.d/jetty start